RBMK: History

-The RBMK was considered by some in the Soviet Union to be already obsolete shortly after the commissioning of Chernobyl unit 1.
+The RBMK was considered by some in the Soviet Union to be already obsolete shortly after the commissioning of Chernobyl unit 1 (completed in 1977).
 Aleksandrov and Dollezhal did not investigate further or even deeply understand the problems in the RBMK, and the void coefficient was not analyzed in the manuals for the reactor.
 Engineers at Chernobyl unit 1 had to create solutions to many of the RBMK's flaws such as a lack of protection against no feedwater supply.
-Leningrad and Chernobyl units 1 both had partial meltdowns that were treated, alongside other nuclear accidents at power plants, as state secrets and so were unknown even to other workers at those same plants.
+Leningrad and Chernobyl units 1 both had partial meltdowns that were — alongside other nuclear accidents at Soviet power plants — treated as state secrets, and so were unknown even to other workers at those same plants.

 By 1980 NIKIET realized, after completing a confidential study, that accidents with the RBMK were likely even during normal operation, but no action was taken to correct the RBMK's flaws.
 Instead, manuals were revised, which was believed to be enough to ensure safe operation as long as they were followed closely.
-However, the manuals were vague and Soviet power plant staff already had a habit of bending the rules in order to meet economic targets, despite inadequate or malfunctioning equipment.
-Crucially, it was not made clear that a number of control rods had to stay in the reactor at all times in order to protect against an accident, as loosely articulated by the Operational Reactivity Margin (ORM) parameter.
+However, the manuals were vague and Soviet power plant staff already had a habit of bending the rules to meet economic targets in the face of inadequate or malfunctioning equipment.
+Crucially, it was not made clear that a minimum number of control rods had to stay in the reactor at all times in order to protect against an accident, as loosely articulated by the Operational Reactivity Margin (ORM) parameter.
 An ORM chart recorder and display were added to RBMK control rooms after the Chernobyl disaster.